 The iconic cable suspension Roebling Bridge is a regional landmark.
 A prototype for the famous Brooklyn Bridge in NYC, Roebling Bridge was completed in 1867 – and ranked as the longest bridge in the world at that time.

-Roebling Bridge connects downtown Cincy with downtown Covington, KY.
+The Roebling Suspension Bridge connects downtown Cincy with downtown Covington, KY.

 Crossing the bridge is one of the historical things to do in Cincinnati that connects the past to the present.